andrew/ultimate-awesome/README.md

 - [awesome-fusion](https://github.com/fsn-dev/awesome-fusion) - A curated list of awesome Fusion resources.
 - [developer-portfolio-homepages](https://github.com/fu4303/developer-portfolio-homepages) - 👩‍🎤🚧 WIP 🚧 A collection of portfolio homepages for GitHub users I have found very helpful for various things.
 From creative, to blog articles to coding structure.
 - [awesome-python-audio-science](https://github.com/GareBear99/awesome-python-audio-science) - A curated, public-facing list of Python audio science, scientific audio research, music information retrieval, DSP, machine learning audio, datasets, notebooks, and creator-audio tooling.
-- [awesome-galicia](https://github.com/geiserx/awesome-galicia) - Una selección de software open source para Galicia.
+- [awesome-andalucia](https://github.com/geiserx/awesome-andalucia) - Una selección de software open source que da soporte específico a Andalucía.
 - [free-algorithm-resources](https://github.com/getvmio/free-algorithm-resources) - Algorithm Free Resources | This repo collects 116 of free resources for Algorithm. 🧩 Master the art of problem-solving with our Algorithm Playground!
 This repository offers a vast array of free algorithm resources, courses, and an online practice environment.
 Essential for computer science studen.
 - [free-computer-science-resources](https://github.com/getvmio/free-computer-science-resources) - Computer Science Free Resources | This repo collects 75 of free resources for Computer Science. 💻 Explore the foundations of computing with our Computer Science Hub!
 This repository features a curated collection of free educational resources covering various CS topics.
 With an interactive online .
 - [free-computer-vision-resources](https://github.com/getvmio/free-computer-vision-resources) - Computer Vision Free Resources | This repo collects 41 of free resources for Computer Vision. 👁️ See the world through algorithmic eyes with our Computer Vision Lab repository!
 Dive into a comprehensive collection of free resources and an interactive online Playground.
 Perfect for developers and .